|

 Locations: Wiltshire; Lucas's Cottage;

-Middleton's House; The Quarter Moon Inn; Salisbury;
+Middleton's House; The Quarter Moon Inn;

-York; A Train; Edinburgh; Waverley Station;
+Salisbury; York; A Train; Edinburgh; Waverley

-Edinburgh University; Princes Street; Carlisle's
+Station; Edinburgh University; Princes Street;

-House; Rosebank Cemetery; Bell's Rooms; Hotel;
+Carlisle's House; Rosebank Cemetery; Bell's Rooms;

-Train; Northampton; Hotel; London; Esher Street;
+Hotel; Train; Northampton; Hotel; London; Esher

-Morland's House; Hotel; Charing Cross; Post Office;
+Street; Morland's House; Hotel; Charing Cross;

-The Strand; Train; Southwold; The Harbour Inn;
+Post Office; The Strand; Train; Southwold; The

-The Witch's Pool; The Glebe; Bulweather's House;
+Arms; Churchyard; The Witch's Pool; The Glebe;

-Greyfriars House; Westleton House; Marner's House;
+Bulweather's House; Greyfriars House; Westleton

-Harding's Cottage; Norman's House; The Beach;
+House; Marner's House; Harding's Cottage; Norman's

-Lowestoft; Southwold Bank
+House; The Beach; Lowestoft; Southwold Bank

 Story: Having been drugged by Cream, Doyle